Lim Ulrich sequences and Lech's conjecture: Introduction

 Throughout the rest of this paper, all rings are commutative, Noetherian, with multiplicative identity.
-We use $\nu(M)$ or $\nu_R(M)$ to denote the minimal number of generators of an $R$-module $M$, $e(I, M)$ to denote the Hilbert--Samuel multiplcity of $M$ with respect to an $\m$-primary ideal $I\subseteq R$, $H_i(\underline{x}, M)$ to denote the Koszul homology module of $M$ with respect to a system of parameters $\underline{x}$, and $\chi_1(\underline{x}, M):=\sum_{i=1}^{d}(-1)^{i-1}\length(H_i(\underline{x}, M))$ to denote the first higher Euler characteristic.
-For basic properties on Hilbert--Samuel multiplicities and higher Euler characteristics, we refer to \cite{SerreLocalAlgebra,Eisenbud95,HunekeSwansonBook}.
+We use $\nu_R(M)$ to denote the minimal number of generators of an $R$-module $M$ and $\length_R(M)$ to denote the length of $M$.